isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Cohort Creation - Filters
 =========================

-Using the list of filters on the left panel, you can select the attributes and features that interest you from ISB-CGC data or user data.
+Using the list of data sets and filters on the left, you can select the attributes and features that interest you from ISB-CGC data or user data.
 You can create a cohort containing multiple programs.

-By clicking on a feature, the field will expand and provide you with additional filtering options.
-For example, when you click on "Vital Status", it expands and provides a list containing "Alive", "Dead", and "NA" as options you may choose from.

-Selecting one or more of these will cause the filter(s) to appear in the Cohort Filters panel and will update the Data Set Details panel with the Total Number of Samples based on the selected filters.

-Individual selections within a filter group are "ORed" together, meaning if any of the conditions are met, they will be in the results.
-On the other hand, filters are "ANDed" together, meaning that data must meet all filter criteria in order to be selected.
-There may be times where you have no cases and samples in the results, based on the combination of filters you have chosen.

 Select Data Set
 -----------------